 Rubicon Deli (33) is well-known for their loaves of bread baked fresh daily making a HUGE difference in how delicious a sandwich can really taste!
 The end result is their sandwiches taste better than either Subway or Jersey Mikes.
 Daily baked bread makes a HUGE difference in the taste!
 Of course, everybody has their favorites… Read more »

-The Junípero Serra Museum, in Presidio Park, is one of the most familiar landmarks in San Diego.
+Serra Museum, in Presidio Park, is one of the most familiar landmarks in San Diego.
 As a major symbol of the city, it stands atop the hill recognized as the site where California began.
-It was here in 1769 that a Spanish Franciscan missionary, Father Junípero Serra, with a group of soldiers led… Read more »
+It was here in 1769 that a Spanish Franciscan missionary, Father Junípero Serra, with a group of soldiers led by Gaspar… Read more »